Tuc-tac/SpotifyGeoFreedom/README.md

 </details>

 ### At what time does the runner trigger?
-The launch occurs every Monday and Thursday at 2:37 UTC
+The launch occurs every Thursday at 2:37 UTC

 ### Why is a login and password necessary?
 Is it considered secure?
 Login and password are required to access your account from an Usa IP address, thus resetting the 14-day regional restriction counter.
 While setting up the method, you input your login and password into actions secrets, they are stored there in encrypted form, and only you have access to them.
 This is absolutely secure